Spike815/Real_Estate_Analysis/README.md

 * XGBoost

+Finally I choose XGBoost as my machine learning model.

+#### -Deployment
+This project can be deplyed in two ways:

+* Local deployment with Docker

+* Access the API deployed on render.com

 ## Overview of analysis
 The main results of the priliminary analysis are presented through a series of informative graphs and visualizations.